devopsyuva/terraform-deep-dive/T05-Terraform-state-manipulation/README.md

 - **Terraform Cloud and Terraform Enterprise** always use their own state storage when performaing terraform runs, so they ignore any backend block in the configuration.
 - For **Terraform Cloud** users it is always recommended to use backend block in Terraform configuration for commands like **terraform taint** which can be executed only using Terraform CLI.

+## Terraform Backend Types
+- Enhanced and Standard Backends
+- **Enhanced Backends:** can perform two tasks like store state and perform operations.
+Thefre are two enhanced backends: **local and remote.**
+  - Examples: Terraform Cloud and Terraform Enterprise
+- **Standard Backends:** they only store state, and rely on the local backend for performing operations.
+  - Examples: AWS S3, Azure RM, Consul, ETCD, and etc.,

 ## Terraform commands for state perspective
 - terraform show
 - terraform refresh